Taiga Begins Deliveries of its Orca Electric Personal Watercraft

 "This is a significant moment for the Taiga team because not only are we kicking off summer with Orca deliveries, but we are proudly marking the milestone of the first-ever mass-produced electric watercraft available to consumers," said Samuel Bruneau, Taiga CEO.
 "Years of engineering and testing of our revolutionary electric powertrain platform in snow and water has now come full circle, truly changing how people connect with the outdoors."

-Taiga developed the world's first performance-focused, commercial electric off-road powertrain pioneering cutting-edge technology to electricity the off-road segment.
+Taiga developed the world's first performance-focused, commercial electric off-road powertrain pioneering cutting-edge technology to electrify the off-road segment.
 First installed into its snowmobiles, then adapted and fine-tuned for the Orca personal watercraft.
 Orca quietly powers through water with up to 120kW and peak torque from zero RPM.
 Orca delivers reliable, linear power for precise performance, and ultimate thrills of gliding through the water.

 Orca redefines the personal watercraft experience with silent operation, powerful efficiency, no engine maintenance and intelligent connectivity.
 The Orca Carbon model features a unique carbon fiber composite hull hydrodynamically engineered for dynamic handling with leading power-to-weight ratio and stunning customizable color/finish combinations.